INSIDE: A list of the basic Christmas craft supplies that you need to make gifts, decorations, and wrap your holiday gifts.

 Basic Christmas Craft Supplies

-- printer paper – I have several project that use just regular printer paper.
+- printer paper – I have several projects that use just regular printer paper.
 Plus it’s great for sketching out ideas or practicing your handwriting or testing paint colors.

 - cardstock – Same as printer paper.
 Plus I have some projects that I print on cardstock and cut out.
 And if you’re careful you can watercolor on cardstock.
 Just don’t use too much water.